 Every person is required by law to exercise his rights, whether over his own or over public property, with due regard to the co-existing rights of others, and an unreasonable, excessive or extravagant exercise of his rights to the damage of others constitutes a nuisance.
-Thus a person is guilty of a nuisance who, in the exercise of his right of access to his premises, either on a public highway1 or a public navigable river2, acts so unreasonably as to have no regard to the similar rights of access possessed by his neighbours; or who, during building operations, uses
+Thus a person is guilty of a nuisance who, in the exercise of his right of access to his premises, either on a public highway1 or a public navigable river2, acts so unreasonably as to have

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.